BASHISTHANAYAK/Fruit_Ordering_Platform/README.md

   - **Note**: You will receive email notifications about the status of your order at the email address you provided during registration.

 ---

-- **You can use new credentials for register/login as an admin to manage your admin account, or can register/login as a buyer for purchasing purposes.**

 ## Features